-- c.
-Identify coordination gaps and strategies to improve care coordination with the member's service providers; - d.
-Develop strategies to monitor referrals and follow-up for specialty care and routine health care services, including medication monitoring; and - e.
-Align with the member's individual ICC plan. - 7.
-Convening a post-transition meeting of the interdisciplinary team within 14 days of a transition between levels, settings or episodes of care. - 8.
-If a member is enrolled in other programs, including condition-specific programs, where there is a CM Coordinator, the ICC CM Coordinator or BH Coordinator remains responsible for the overall care of the members, while the program-specific case manager will be responsible for supporting specific needs based on their specialty within the interdisciplinary team. - 9.
-UHA will implement processes for documenting all of the ICC services provided and attempted to be provided to members and for creating and implementing ICC plans for members requiring ICC services.
-UHA will produce ICC plan for each member requiring ICC services.
+- 9. If a member is enrolled in other programs, including condition-specific programs, where there is a CM Coordinator, the ICC CM Coordinator or BH Coordinator remains responsible for the overall care of the members, while the program- specific case manager will be responsible for supporting specific needs based on their specialty within the interdisciplinary team. - 10.
+UHA documents all ICC services provided and attempted to be provided to members including creating and implementing ICC plans for members requiring ICC services.
+UHA will produce an ICC plan for each member requiring ICC services.
 Each ICC plan will: - a.
 Be developed in a person-centered process with providers caring for the member, including any community-based support services and LTCSS providers and the member's participation; - b.
-Include consultations with any specialist care for the member and DHS long-term services and supports providers and CM Coordinators; - c.
+Include consultations with any specialist providing care for the member and DHS long-term services and supports providers and CM Coordinators; - c.
 Be approved by UHA in a timely manner if prior authorization is required; - d.
-In alignment with rules outlines in OAR 410-141-3838 service authorization; and - e.
-In accordance with any applicable quality assurance and utilization review standards. - 10.
-UHA will periodically inform all participating providers of the availability if ICC and other support services available for members.
-UHA will also periodically provide training of PCPCHs and other PCP staff. - 11.
-UHA staff providing or managing ICC care coordination services shall be required to: - a.
+In alignment with rules outlined in OAR 410-141-3835 service authorization; and - e.
+In accordance with any applicable quality assurance and utilization review standards. - 11.
+UHA periodically informs all participating providers of the availability of ICC and other support services available for members.
+UHA will also periodically provide training of PCPCHs and other PCP staff. - 12.
+UHA staff providing or managing ICC care coordination services are required to: - a.
 Be available for training, regional OHP meetings, and case conference involving OHP clients (or their representatives) in the CCO's service areas who are identified as being of a prioritized population; - b.
 If a member is unable to receive services during normal business hours, UHA will provide alternative availability options for the members; - c.
 Be trained for, and exhibit skills in, person-centered care planning and trauma informed care, and communication with and sensitivity to the special health care needs of priority populations.
-UHA will have a written position description for its staff responsible for managing ICC services and for staff who provide ICC services:
+UHA will have a written position description for its staff responsible for managing ICC services and for staff who provide ICC services: - i.
+UHA will have written policies to outline how the level of staffing dedicated to ICC is determined. - ii.
+The ICC policies must include without limitation, care coordination staffing standards such that the complexity, scope and intensity of the needs of members receiving ICC services can be met.

-Policy Name: Intensive Care Coordination Services (ICC) Department: Clinical Engagement Policy Number: CE16 Version: 6 Creation Date: 9/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19 Review Date: 8/10/18
+UMPQUA HEALTH CORPORATE POLICY & PROCEDURE Ultr Policy Name: CE16 - Intensive Care Coordination Services Department: Health Plan Operations Policy Number: CE16 Version: 8 Creation Date: 09/19/2017 Revised Date: 4/17/19, 7/26/19, 9/25/19, 12/5/19, 5/20/21, 2/24/22